What We Believe about Marriage

 - We believe marriage has been the foundation of every stable society across time and culture, because it was designed to meet our deep need for relational intimacy, and in doing so, create the optimum environment to raise up future generations to marry and do the same.
 Indeed, this is the Biblical purpose of marriage.
 (Gen 2:18, 23-25, Gen 1:27-28, Mal 2:15, Jer 7:34, 16:9, 25:10, 33:10-11)

-- Due to the significance of its meaning and purpose, we believe marriage should be prepared for, pursued, and celebrated as an awesome calling of mutual surrender to a fellow image-bearer until death.
+- Due to the significance of its meaning and purpose, we believe marriage should be protected, promoted, prepared for, and pursued as an awesome calling of mutual surrender to a fellow image-bearer until death.
 (Song of Solomon, Matt 19:5-6, Mark 10:6-9)